 Inside the cocoon, alone with God, begins our transformation.
 Chew our way out too soon and we will still be a prickly caterpillar going nowhere.
 Wait the right amount of time and when we emerge, we will not be the same as we were.
 We cannot go back, we must move forward.
 It is time to fly, even if at first it looks impossible.

 If you’re anxious and you’d like to pray through it, you might be helped by What To Do When We’re Anxious or maybe God has said and outright, “No – Stop!” to you.
-You might need the encouragement from, When God Says No. If it’s bullying you’re dealing with, or you find yourself bullying when, like my son you don’t know what’s going on, you may like the post Trust – Without It We Bully.
+You might need the encouragement from, When God Says No. If it’s bullying you’re dealing with, you may like the post Trust – Without It We Bully.

 Be encouraged today, be blessed,